 Is the Program Accredited by the American Society of Health-System Pharmacists (ASHP)?

-This is a new PGY2 Pharmacy Residency in Drug Information program at The University of Texas MD Anderson Cancer Center.
+This is a new PGY2 Pharmacy Residency in Medication-Use Safety and Policy program at The University of Texas MD Anderson Cancer Center.
 The program applied for pre-candidate status in August 2018 to the Commission on Credentialing of the American Society of Health-System Pharmacists (ASHP).
-The first resident is being recruited to start early July 2019.
+The first resident started in July 2019.
+The program is currently in candidate status, and the ASHP Pharmacy Residency Accreditation Survey is scheduled to occur in February 2020.
 Currently, the Division of Pharmacy has two ASHP accredited PGY2 Pharmacy Residency programs in Critical Care and Oncology, as well as an accredited PGY1 program and an accredited 2-year Health-System Pharmacy Administration program.
-The program will utilize the Residency Program Design and Conduct (RPDC) and PharmAcademic.
+The program will utilize the Residency Learning System (RLS) and PharmAcademic.

 Is Participation in the ASHP Match Program Required?

-Yes, participation in the match program for the PGY2 Drug Information Residency program is required.
-The deadline for application is December 31, 2018.
+Yes, participation in the match program for the PGY2 Medication-Use Safety and Policy Residency program is required.
+The deadline for application is December 31, 2019.
 The program code number for the Resident Matching Program will be provided by the program director.
 Please review match requirements and process at www.natmatch.com.